linjinping/git-learn/README.md

-## this is a new repository for git-learn.
+## this is a new branch for git-learn.
 ##### hello world
 add a new line and change last line.